 The recent return of market volatility has brought about turbulence, uncovering the need for individuals skilled in energy risk management, data analytics and strategic planning.

 The National Research Council estimates that as much as a third of the current energy workforce is expected to retire by the end of this decade, due in part to the generation gap that emerged during the stability of the 1980s and 1990s.
 Combined with the acute need for new skills, the scale of anticipated industry retirements makes this the ideal time to upgrade your skills or to launch your career in the energy industry.
-Please browse the tabs above for detailed information about the program and the application process, please refer to the FAQ tab above.
+For more information about the program and the application process, please refer to the FAQ tab above.

 Prerequisite knowledge in advanced Math (Probability/Statistics) is required for the MS in Energy Management degree program.
 Applicants need to have earned a “B” or better in advanced Math or its equivalent to satisfy the prerequisite.
 Applicants who have not satisfied this requirement may be admitted but will need to satisfy the prerequisite within the first semester of UT Dallas course work, by taking OPRE 6301 Quantitative Introduction to Risk & Uncertainty in Business.